What is Industry 4.0 And How It Began (Part 2)

 The next industrial revolution, Industry 2.0, represented a surge of industrialisation from 1870 to 1914.
 During this time, manufacturing innovation benefitted from the discovery of a newer, more potent energy source and new, more efficient manufacturing and post-production methods.

-Also known as the Technological Revolution, Industry 2.0 was a time when the innovations of the past became the useful knowledge of the late 19th and early 20th century.
+Also known as the Technological Revolution, Industry 2.0 was a time when the innovations of the past became useful knowledge in the late 19th and early 20th centuries.
 This knowledge, when combined with new ideas and economic and social incentives, enabled manufacturers to produce consumer and capital goods at an unprecedented scale.

 Industry 2.0: Operations take centre stage